AbhimanueYT/Napster-style-P2P-file-sharing-TCP-and-UDP/docs/CONTEXT.md

    - When a user searches for a file, the central server returns a list of peers that have the requested file.

 ### 4. **Direct Peer-to-Peer File Transfer**
-   - Once a peer is identified, file transfer happens **directly between peers** using TCP sockets.
+   - Once a peer is identified, file transfer happens **directly between peers** using TCP and UDP sockets.
    - If multiple peers have the same file, the client can choose the fastest/nearest one.

 ### 5. **Resumable Downloads**